turboscrew/rpi_stub/Readme.txt

 them anywhere in the net - not even in text format.
 Feel free to download them and play with them.

-missing:
-single-stepping

 --------------------------
-Some kind of description
+Some kind of description (obsolete - I'll make a new one)

 This is a rough 'conceptual' pseudocode of the program Here asynchronous/independent code sequences are called processes